 To open a bank account in France, you’ll need to take along your passport or ID, proof of your French address (e.g. a lease agreement) and residence permit (if you have one).
 You can open the account in a day and get your bank card and chequebook (still used in France) a week to 10 days later, so make sure you have some euros or an international bank card for when you first move to France.
 Read what you need to open a French bank account.

 If you are considering French retirement, see what you need to do in our guide to retiring in France.

 3. French health insurance is mandatory

-You should also register with a doctor and dentist near where you live – before you land in an emergency or fall ill.
+You should also register with a doctor and dentist near where you live – before you encounter an emergency or fall ill.
 You need to nominate a doctor in France who will oversee your medical care and co-ordinate your medical records.
-Ask colleagues or neighbours for recommendations, look in the Pages Jaunes (yellow pages) under médécin or on CPAM’s online directory (in French).
+Ask colleagues or neighbors for recommendations, look in the Pages Jaunes (Yellow Pages,) under médécin or on CPAM’s online directory (in French).
 Read more in our guide to the French healthcare system and how to find a doctor in France.

 4. Find a home and getting insurance

 By law a landlord can request you to take out insurance in France to cover water damage, fire, explosion and – in some cases – against theft.
 If requested and you fail to present proof of insurance each year, the landlord has grounds to evict you (if there’s a lease clause) or buy the insurance on your behalf and seek reimbursement from you.

 If you have children, you will also typically be limited to the school in the catchment area where you live, unless granted special permission by the local mairie.
 This might be a consideration when choosing a home in France.
 Read how to choose a school in France, how the French education system works, and about international schools in France.

 Before you move to France, you should decide if it’s better to buy or rent a property.
 There are advantages to both options, but the decision will ultimately depend on a number of factors.
 Read about renting and tenant rights in France or buying French property to see what’s best for you.